dlcastro/obrasgov/README.md

 ### 3. Data Extraction Functions

-The functions in `obrasgovR` are clearly named to reflect the API endpoints.
+The functions in `obrasgov` are clearly named to reflect the API endpoints.
 Below are examples of how to use each one.

 #### `obrasgov_get_projetos_investimento()`